Marklogic-retired/marklogic-data-hub/README.md

 Go from nothing to an Operational Data Hub in a matter of minutes.

-The MarkLogic Data Hub Framework is a data integration framework and toolset to quickly and efficiently integrate data from many sources into a single MarkLogic database and then expose that data.
+The MarkLogic Data Hub is a data integration framework and toolset to quickly and efficiently integrate data from many sources into a single MarkLogic database and then expose that data.

 # Version Support
 MarkLogic 9.0-5 or later is required with version 4.0.0+ of the DHF.